A-z-z-y/A-z-z-y/README.md

 I’m interested in video games, comics, and cryptography

-I’m currently learning C# with a little bit of JavaScript on the side
+I’m currently quite good at C#, Java, Rust, and Python, but I'm trying out a few other languages here and there.

 You can reach me on my Discord at AzzyDev#9734